sharetribe/flex-docs/src/docs/tutorial/introduction/index.md

   environment as a preview or staging environment.
 Your Live marketplace is home to your actual live marketplace.

-- **Flex CLI**: A command line tool that you can use to change your marketplace's advanced configurations, such as transaction processes and email templates
+- **Sharetribe CLI**: A command line tool that you can use to change your marketplace's advanced configurations, such as transaction processes and email templates

 ## Before starting the tutorial